leelynne/omnilink/README.md

 # omnilink
 Go client library for the Omni-Link II Protocol

+Status: Just in the beginning stages.